 In some cases, you may need to add in revenue if your revenue metric is not aligned to your retention metric.
 If your revenue metric is aligned to your retention metric, leave it out.
 Revenue is a hackable metric since the business can offer discounts and promotions that can cause it to go up, without a coinciding change in the value of your product.

-It takes some amount of analysis to define what these metrics mean for your product.
+It takes some amount of analysis to define what these product metrics mean for your product.
 Again, you want to think about how these metrics will show the true, unhackable performance of your product.
 Ideally, you are aligning these metrics to your coinciding product strategy for each one of these lifecycle moments.

 Here are some examples of metrics you could use.
 Note that all are visitor based.